Have you heard the term "Greenwashing"?

 As defined by the Cambridge dictionary Greenwashing is, "behaviour or activities that make people believe that a company is doing more to protect the environment than it really is".

-This is the most common greenwashing strategy: a company highlights an eco-friendly program or policy, but the core of its business practices is not as sustainable as it seems.
+This is the most common greenwashing strategy: a company highlights an eco-friendly product, program or policy, but the core of its business products and practices is not as sustainable as it seems.

-"To be considered biodegradable, the decomposition has to be measured by standardized tests, and take place within a specified time period, which vary according to the 'disposal' method chosen.
+"To be considered compostable, the decomposition has to be measured by standardized tests, and take place within a specified time period, which vary according to the 'disposal' method chosen.

-When evaluating if a product is indeed biodegradable, customers should look for the appropriate/credible certification issued to the product, ensuring that a third party independent laboratory has verified and validated the claim presented by the marketers of the biodegradable product in question".
+When evaluating if a product is indeed compostable, customers should look for the appropriate/credible certification issued to the product, ensuring that a third party independent laboratory has verified and validated the claim presented by the marketers of the compostable product in question".
+Here in Australia this is done by the Australasian Bioplastics Association (ABA) and the more globally accepted certification is done through TUV Rheinland.

 In essence, is adding chemicals to an already environmentally damaging product such a great idea?
 We do not know what impact this has on wildlife or micro-organisms when they are consumed and then when we in-turn consume them!
 Ideally, we should be looking at products, most commonly single-use bags, that are made from PSM starch base, using corn starch and other plant renewable resources as raw materials.